MDBox/aws-monitor/README.md

 ### AWS Volume Tracker Tool
 This project uses the aws-sdk browser plugin to find aws volumes that are either not attached or attached but to stopped instances.
 The idea is to help lower cost by either removing unused volumes or taking a snap-shot to be used later.

+The is a prototype project to expore the aws-sdk.
+Please use at your own risk.
+This project should be used as an example reference only.
+All content, unless otherwise stated, is open-source and free.

 ## Node/express server
 ```